michaeluno/immediate-free-download-for-easy-digital-downloads/readme.txt

 This plugin bypasses that process and lets them download the file right away.

+= Supports Download Counts =

-Also, each download is logged so you can know how many times your files are downloaded.
+Each download is counted as a payment as EDD natively handles.
+So you know how many times your files are downloaded.
+If it is downloaded by a logged-in user, you would know who downloaded what.

+= Lightweight =
+This is super lightweight and does not insert any plugin specific options.

 == Installation ==